awsdocs/amazon-s3-developer-guide/doc_source/HowDoIWebsiteConfiguration.md

-# Configuring a Bucket for Website Hosting<a name="HowDoIWebsiteConfiguration"></a>
+# Configuring a Bucket As a Static Website Using the AWS Management Console<a name="HowDoIWebsiteConfiguration"></a>

-You can host a static website in an Amazon S3 bucket\.
-However, to do so requires some configuration\.
-Some optional configurations are also available, depending on your website requirements\.
+Using the AWS Management Console, you can configure your Amazon S3 bucket as a static website without writing any code\.
+When you configure a bucket as a static website, you enable static website hosting, set permissions, and add an index document\.
+Depending on your website requirements, you can also use some optional configurations, including redirects, web traffic logging, and custom error documents\.

 **Required configurations:**
 + [Enabling Website Hosting](EnableWebsiteHosting.md)